datalets/aletsch-rutsch/README.md

 > Aletsch Glacier retreated 2.8 km (1.7 mi) from 1880 to 2009.
 This rate of retreat has also increased since 1980, with 30%, or 800 m (2,600 ft), of the total retreat occurring in the last 20% of the time period.

-The colored "snowballs" seen in this dataviz are changing shape according to three climate indicators for the time period 2011-2017:
+The colored "snowballs" seen in this dataviz are increasing in weight according to real data: three climate indicators for the time period 2011-2017:

 - <font color="red">**RED**</font>: Area-mean temperatures of northern Switzerland > 1000 m
 - <font color="green">**GREEN**</font>: Cumulative precipitation (mm or litres/m2)